cloudfoundry/docs-bosh/content/vsphere-cpi.md

 * **name** [String, required]: Name of the vSphere network.
 Example: `VM Network`.

 ### Managed Networks ###
-Create T1 router and attach it to T0 router.
-It also creates virtual switch and attaches it to T1 router.
+Creates a T1 router and attaches it to T0 router.
+It will also create a virtual switch and attach it to the T1 router
-So every subnet in network will have its own switch.
-Route advertisement is enabled on T1 router.

 Schema for `cloud_properties` section used by managed network subnet:

 * **name** [String, required]: Name of the vSphere network.
-Example: `Subnet 1`.
+Example: `subnet-1`.
 * **t0_router_id** [String, required]: Id of T0 router to which T1 will be attached.
 Example: `7ef20c24-5adb-47bf-8553-f66c1cfd9614`.
 * **transport_zone_id** [String, required]: Transport Zone id where switch is going to be created.
 VMs must be created at the hosts within this TZ.
 Example: `ee1a4cd1-701e-43f0-a2a7-110984298f7c`.
 * **t1_name** [String, optional]: Name of T1 router.
 Example: `VM Router`.